 The program continues to make significant progress with the ReefScan family of monitoring solutions designed and now being delivered.
-In parallel a new cloud-based data science platform was developed to streamline workflows and enable the use of artificial intelligence based automated data analysis.
+In parallel a new cloud-based data science platform is being made operational to streamline workflows and enable the use of artificial intelligence based automated data analysis.